-Note: When handling memory, hold it by each end of the module and be careful not to bend it, flex it or drop it while handling it.
-When pushing the memory into the computer do not apply an excessive amount of pressure, doing this could cause damage to the memory module as well as the slots on the motherboard.
+When handling memory, hold it by the sides at each end of the module.
+Be careful not to bend, flex, or drop the memory while handling it.
+When pushing the memory into the computer, do not apply an excessive amount of pressure.
+Doing so could cause damage to the memory module, and the slots on the motherboard.
 Finally, when installing the memory, distribute the pressure evenly by pressing on both corners of the memory module.

-Once the memory has been purchased, locate the memory slots on the computer motherboard.
+Once the memory is purchased, locate the memory slots on the computer motherboard.
 If no memory slots are available on the computer, one or more memory modules must be removed before the memory can be installed.

-Each slot on a motherboard that supports a DIMM is a bank, therefore the computer will work if just one memory module is purchased.
+Each slot on a motherboard that supports a DIMM is a bank; therefore the computer works if one memory module is purchased.

 Examine the memory module before installing it into the computer.
-At the bottom of the memory module you should notice one or more notches at the bottom of the card, like those shown in the picture below.
+At the bottom of the memory module, you should notice one or more notches at the bottom of the card.
+These notches look like those shown in the picture below.

 Make sure that the notches match up with the memory slot you are installing the memory into.
-These notches allow the memory to only be installed in one direction and if it is not a compatible memory will not match up at all.
+These notches allow the memory to be installed only in one direction.
+If the memory is incompatible, it will not physically match with the slot.

-Once these tabs have been moved out, push the memory module in at a vertical or 90 degree angle.
+Once these tabs are moved out, gently and firmly push the memory module into the slot.
 As the memory module is being pushed, the two tabs should snap and hold the memory module into place.

-After the memory has been installed in the computer, plug the computer back in and turn the computer on.
-As the computer is booting the memory should be automatically detected and setup.
-If you have any difficulties with the memory being detected or setup, enter the BIOS setup and configure the settings manually or make sure the memory is being detected.
+After the memory is installed in the computer, plug the computer back in, and turn it back on.
+As the computer is booting, the memory should be automatically detected and set up.
+If you have any difficulties with the memory detected or set up, enter the BIOS setup, and verify the memory is correctly detected by the system.

-Once the C-RIMM module has been removed and the two tabs are in the outwards position, push the RIMM memory module in at a vertical or 90 degree angle.
+When the C-RIMM module is removed, and the two tabs are in the outward position, push the RIMM memory module to a vertical or 90-degree angle.
 As the memory module is being pushed, the two tabs should snap and hold the memory module into place.